 The Page Setup tab should look like this:

 The Format tab should look like this:

-You will need to calibrate the printer after loading a new roll of labels or ribbon (refer to the Zebra printer section for instructional videos on how to change these out).
+You will need to calibrate the printer after loading a new roll of labels or ribbon (refer to the Zebra printer section for instructional videos on how to load label and ribbon rolls).
 Follow these steps to access the printer settings for calibration:

 [These instructions will be added once Windows 10 is installed.]

 Many printer issues can be resolved by turning the printer off via the power switch in the back, then back on.